papad21297/code-repo/c02repository/subject.md

 ---

-- Create a function that returns 1 if the string given as a parameter contains only printable characters, and 0 if it contains any other character.
+- Create a function that capitalizes the first letter of each word and transforms all other letters to lowercase.
+- A word is a string of alphanumeric characters
 - for loop is forbidden, so use while loop instead
 - variable declaration and its value assigning should be done on separate line (like